Exploring the Rich History of Rye Whiskey in America: A Comprehensive Guide

 How does the craft distilling movement affect rye whiskey today?

-The craft movement has revived traditional methods, boosting the diversity and quality of rye whiskies available today.
+The craft movement has revived traditional production methods, boosting the diversity and quality of rye whiskies available today.
 Today’s craft distillers are paying homage to historical practices while also creating modern expressions that are perfect for sipping neat, on the rocks, or in innovative cocktails.

 Is rye whiskey only made in the United States?